A respectful guide to notable mosques and shrines in Swat, including what to wear, when to visit and how to behave as a traveler.

 Good local behavior

-Do not litter, do not wear loud logos or flashy clothes, speak softly and greet with respect.
+Do not litter.
+Do not wear loud logos or flashy clothes, speak softly and greet with respect.
 If tea is offered, accept it if you can.
 Many shrine caretakers and mosque volunteers are happy to answer simple questions about the site's history if approached politely.

 Photography and documentation